FullstackWEB-developer/mepa-ovipro-api-template/infra/README.md

 -   `npm run watch`

-MFA is still needed in every command, which is annoying...
+Temporary credentials / MFA

+-   [Assumed credentials-package](https://github.com/almamedia/alma-cdk-jsii-assumed-credentials-provider) is in use to cache MFA!
+-   If you wish to opt-out, just use normal `--profile`-flag in your commands instead

 Synthesize cdk stacks